rgoliveira/petreon/README.md

 # Petreon [![Build Status](https://travis-ci.org/rgoliveira/petreon.svg?branch=master)](https://travis-ci.org/rgoliveira/petreon)
 ![Petreon Logo](/assets/petreon.png)

 This is a project that aids the creation of a platform for Non-Profit Organizations that targets dog adoption/donation campaigns via a web interface.
+We're currently in early stages of design and development.

+## What's going on

+- Current project status and what's being worked on can be seen at our public Trello board - [Platform Development](https://trello.com/b/a8WBTniU/platform-development) - and at the [issue tracker of this repository](https://github.com/rgoliveira/petreon/issues).
+- To get in touch with the dev team, you're welcome to join our Discord server: [Programming Discussions](https://discord.gg/9zT7NHP).

 ## Development Guide